Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 • replenish the diet with iron-containing foods;

-• limit your intake of coffee, alcohol and excessive intake of vitamin K.
+• Limit consumption of coffee, alcohol and excessive intake of vitamin K.

-When should I see a doctor after joint replacement surgery?
+When should you see a doctor after joint replacement surgery?

-In some cases, the patient after hip arthroplasty is recommended to periodically take x-rays, urine and blood tests so that doctors can follow the healing process.
+In some cases, after hip replacement, the patient is recommended to periodically undergo x-rays, urine and blood tests so that doctors can monitor the healing process.

-The first control examination, as a rule, is carried out 3 months after the operation.
-During it, it becomes clear how the joint is "standing" and whether the leg can be fully loaded.
-The next control examination is after 6 months.
-The purpose of this exam is to find out if you have osteoporosis or other bone abnormalities.
+The first follow-up examination is usually carried out 3 months after surgery.
+During it, it is determined how the joint “stands” and whether the leg can be fully loaded.
+The next follow-up examination is in 6 months.
+The purpose of this examination is to find out if you have osteoporosis or other bone pathologies.
 The third follow-up visit is carried out one year after the joint replacement.
 In the future, it is recommended to visit your doctor at least once every 2 years.
-Usually, the prosthesis lasts 15 years, sometimes 20-25, after which it is recommended to replace it.
+Typically, the prosthesis lasts 15 years, sometimes 20-25, after which it is recommended to replace it.

-Factors that accelerate the wear of the joint and lead to complications:
+Factors that accelerate joint wear and lead to complications:

 • excess weight: increases the load on the joint;

-• the development of osteoporosis (loss of bone strength), the appearance of which is facilitated by a sedentary lifestyle, smoking, alcohol, the use of steroid hormones, unhealthy diet;
+• the development of osteoporosis (loss of bone strength), the appearance of which is facilitated by a sedentary lifestyle, smoking, alcohol, the use of steroid hormones, and poor nutrition;

 • carrying heavy weights, sudden movements and jumping on the operated leg.